kazurayam/KatalonDiscussion7527/README.md

 >`//*[@id ="select2-bot_task_action_159-container"]`
 >what should i do?

+Hamza wanted to identify a span element which was last inserted into the target HTML.

 # Problem to solve

 The target HTML contains multiple `<span>` elements which are almost identical each other except the id attribute value.